 Since 2002 she has been editor-in-chief of the academic journal Studies in Latin American Popular Culture (University of Texas Press).
 She was named Outstanding University Educator by the Arizona Languages Association in 1997.
 Her essays have been published in Latin American Theater Review; Gestos: Teoría y práctica del teatro hispánico; Chasqui: Revista de literatura latinoamericana; ADFL Bulletin; Luso-Brazilian Review; Romance Languages Annual, ADE Bulletin and in the books Dale Nomás!
 Dale que va!
 (Buenos Aires: Editorial Nueva Generación, 2006); Latino/a Popular Culture (NYU Press, 2002) and Interventions: Feminist Dialogues on Third World Women's Literature and Film (Garland, 1997).
 She is co-author of the book Culture and Customs of Argentina (Greenwood, 1998).
-Professor Fitch directed the UA Study Abroad program in Fortaleza, Brazil in 2001, the UA programs in Alcala de Henares, Spain in 2004 and in Segovia, Spain in 2007 and the program in Chile in fall of 2014.
-She has traveled to 35 countries and lived in South America, Europe and Asia.
+Professor Fitch directed the UA Study Abroad program in Fortaleza, Brazil in 2001, in Alcalá de Henares, Spain in 2004, in Segovia, Spain in 2007, and in Chile in the fall of 2014.
+She has lived in South America, Europe, and Asia.

-Courses Taught: HONORS 195: Critical Thinking SPAN 480: Community Service SPAN 350: Intro to Hispanic Literature; SPAN 425: Advanced Spanish Grammar and Composition; SPAN 449: Latin American Theater; SPAN 449: Madrid en las artes (taught in Madrid); SPAN 571: Teoria Literaria; PORT 305: Portuguese for Spanish Speakers; PORT 350: Survey of Brazilian Literature; PORT 449/549: Brazilian Culture; PORT 463/563: Latin American Feminist Film; TRAD 104/SPAN 160: Issues in Latin American Society and Popular Culture; SPAN 433 Mexican and Mexican-American Literature and Culture; SPAN 449H: Honors Thesis; SPAN 401: Spanish-American Culture and Civilization; SPAN 561: Visual Culture
+Courses Taught: GLS 251: Global Studies in the Arts and Humanities; HONORS 195: Critical Thinking; SPAN 480: Community Service; SPAN 350: Intro to Hispanic Literature; SPAN 425: Advanced Spanish Grammar and Composition; SPAN 449: Latin American Theater; SPAN 449: Madrid en las artes (taught in Madrid); SPAN 571: Teoria Literaria; PORT 305: Portuguese for Spanish Speakers; PORT 350: Survey of Brazilian Literature; PORT 449/549: Brazilian Culture; PORT 463/563: Latin American Feminist Film; TRAD 104/SPAN 160: Issues in Latin American Society and Popular Culture; SPAN 433 Mexican and Mexican-American Literature and Culture; SPAN 449H: Honors Thesis; SPAN 401: Spanish-American Culture and Civilization; SPAN 561: Visual Culture; SPAN 571 Latin American Digital Literature.

 Current Work in Progress